aspose-words/Aspose.Words-API-References-Tutorials/english/net/programming-with-charts/bounds-of-axis/_index.md

 That's it!
 You have successfully set the bounds of an axis in a chart using Aspose.Words for .NET.

 ## Conclusion
 In this tutorial, you have learned how to set the bounds of an axis in a chart using Aspose.Words for .NET.
 By following the step-by-step guide, you can insert and configure a chart, add series data, and define the minimum and maximum values for the axis scaling.
-Aspose.Words for .NET provides a powerful and flexible API for working with Word documents, allowing you to create dynamic and visually appealing charts with ease.
+Aspose.Words for .NET provides a powerful and flexible API for Words Processing with Word documents, allowing you to create dynamic and visually appealing charts with ease.

 ### FAQs